rscode999/cnet/documentation/optimizers.md

 Subclass of the `SGD` optimizer.
 Capable of training with multiple examples at a time.

 A `BatchSGD` optimizer has a preset batch size, `batch_size`, given at the optimizer's construction.
 The optimizer updates weights and biases on every `batch_size`-th input.
-No updates occur on inputs other than ever `batch_size`-th input.
+No updates occur on inputs other than every `batch_size`-th input.

 ---